ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_draftlab/lab00.md

 Once both you and your partner have run your "Hello World!" programs, you are ready to move on to the next step.
 Remember, check in with your partner to make sure they are ready to move on.
 Do not leave your partner in the dust!

-## Step 6:  Accept invitation to ucsd-cse-spis-2019 github organization
+## Step 6:  Accept invitation to ucsd-cse-spis-2019 GitHub organization

-The mentors/instructors should have invited you to the ucsd-cse-spis-2019 github organization (if they haven't, the invitation will come soon).
+The mentors/instructors should have invited you to the [ucsd-cse-spis-2019](https://github.com/ucsd-cse-spis-2019) GitHub organization (if they haven't, the invitation will come soon).

 You should find a place where you can accept this invitation if you click on this link and look near the top of the page:

 <https://github.com/ucsd-cse-spis-2019>

-Click on the invitation so that you are part of the ucsd-cse-spis-2019 organization.
+Click on the invitation so that you are part of the [ucsd-cse-spis-2019](https://github.com/ucsd-cse-spis-2019) organization.

-## Step 7:  Create your first github repo, a practice repo.
+## Step 7:  Create your first GitHub repo, a practice repo.

-Your next step will be to create a github *repository* or repo for short.
+Your next step will be to create a GitHub *repository* (or *repo* for short).

 Your first repository will have a name that corresponds to your first name and last initial such as: